 “Its about another plague, in London”, I reply hesitantly.
 Elena plays rough so I’m careful not to make myself a target.

-“Yah ,” she replies, “They’ve got the plague bad in England.
+“Yah ,” she replies, “They’ve got COVID bad in England.
 Maybe I’m thinking of Italy but whatever: its just time if I’m wrong.
 But why did you grunt like this story means something?
 This is the same news we’ve been reading since March.”

 “That’s my point.
 There’s nothing new.
 This article was written by Daniel Defoe 300 years ago about a plague in London.
 Doesn’t London then sound like New York now?”

 “America is back in history again.
 We had forgotten that war, famine, pestilence and plague are real. “

 “You say such stupid things, James Shively!”
 Elena presses her hands onto my shoulders while she straddles me.
 Her blue eyes are cold and focused.
 “You’ve read War and Peace?”

 “Uh sure”, I reply carefully.
 My words are a bit thin because the pressure on my shoulders is intense.
 Though she has a build somewhere between waif and wood nymph, Elena is surprisingly strong.
 “I’ve read the war bits and the party chapters.
 I skimmed the rest.”

 “Good.”
 Elena is now so close to me I can smell tobacco on her breath.
 She continues, “My point is about the Battle of Borodino.
 Did Russia leave history when that massacre was turned into a book?
 Of course not.”
 She shoves hard on my shoulders.
 I think of resisting her, but I’m pinned.
 She continues, “So you think America left history when its politics moved to television?
 Was America out of history when Nixon carpet-bombed Cambodia or George Bush carpet-bombed Iraq?”